The random Weierstrass zeta function I. Existence, uniqueness, fluctuations: The random potential

 which by the argument used in the proof of Theorem~\ref{thmA} shows that the desired equality for $\rho_{\mathsf \Delta_a \Pi_\La}$ holds outside the origin.
 Hence, it suffices to analyze the possible atom at the origin for the spectral measure.
-Also here we use the method introduced in the proof of Theorem~\ref{thmA}, in particular the formula
+This is deferred to Appendix~\ref{s:atom4}. \end{proof}